 The Chrysler distributor wires from the pickup plug right into the GM module.
 The other two terminals on the module go to the coil.
 The bracket mounts the module beneath the vacuum advance to partially hide it and provide full rotation of the distributor for ease of timing.
 Hiding it under the vacuum advance also helps to maintain a clean appearance.

-The bracket mounts to the bottom of the distributor using the original drain holes on the distributor.
+The bracket mounts to the bottom of an original distributor casting using the original drain holes on the distributor.
 No drilling is required.
 Just file away any casting flash and tap the drain holes to bolt it on.
 Note that new aftermarket castings will not have the drain holes in the same location and may require drilling the bottom of the housing in order to mount this.